shivangini831-sys/Aicte-Batch-7-Lecture-Voice-to-note-generator/README.md

 tempfile

-Version Control: Git & GitHub
+Version Control: Git and GitHub

-🏗️ System Architecture
+System Workflow

-User uploads lecture audio file
+User uploads a lecture audio file.

-Audio is processed and converted into WAV format
+The system converts the audio into WAV format if required.

-Vosk model processes the audio
+The Vosk model processes the audio data.

-Output
+Speech is recognized and converted into text.

-The application displays transcribed text on screen
+The transcribed text is displayed on the screen.

-Generated notes are saved inside the output folder
+The output is saved as a text file in the output directory.

-Text file format (.txt)

-📈 Results
+Results

-The system successfully converts lecture audio into readable text with good accuracy.
-It reduces manual effort and saves time for students.
+The system successfully converts lecture audio into readable text with satisfactory accuracy.
+It significantly reduces the time and effort required for manual note-taking.

-🔮 Future Enhancements
+Future Scope

-Add automatic summarization of notes
+Integration of automatic text summarization

-Add punctuation and formatting improvements

-Support multiple languages
+Support for multiple languages

+Improved punctuation and formatting

 Export notes in PDF format

-Add cloud storage integration

-Add real-time microphone recording
+Real-time microphone recording support

+Cloud-based deployment

-📚 Learning Outcomes
+Learning Outcomes

-During this project, I learned:

-Implementation of Speech Recognition using Vosk
+Implementation of speech recognition using Vosk

-Building Web Applications using Streamlit
+Development of interactive web applications using Streamlit

-Handling audio processing in Python
+Audio processing and file handling in Python

-Managing virtual environments

-Using Git & GitHub for version control
+Version control using Git and GitHub

-Deploying AI-based applications

-Speech is converted into text

-Text is displayed and saved as notes
+Practical experience in AI-based application development